-Last season, the Rams posted an overall record of 11-33, a six-win improvement from Horvath’s first season with the team.
-Center fielder Rick Reigner was named All-Central Atlantic Collegiate Conference honorable mention and the team earned the conference’s Baseball Team Sportsmanship Award.
+The 2012 season saw the Rams post an 11-33 overall record, a six-win improvement from Horvath’s first season with the team.
+Center fielder Rick Reigner was tabbed All-CACC honorable mention and the team earned the conference’s Team Sportsmanship Award.

 Before coming to East Falls, Horvath spent the 2010 season as an assistant coach at Division I Rider University, where he worked with the catchers and also served as the third base coach.
 In his one season at Rider, the Broncs won the Metro Atlantic Athletic Conference crown and went to the NCAA Regional Tournament in Austin, Texas.